Barack Obama Presidential Center: Construction and fundraising

 Construction of the center was originally expected to begin in late 2018 and be completed in 2020 or 2021.
 A federal review of the project began in late 2017, responding to the local criticism and attempting to assess whether the project affects Jackson Park's status on the National Register of Historic Places.
 Tod Williams Billie Tsien Architects released the concept design for the center in 2017.
 The architects said in February 2017 that construction of the center's museum and library would likely approach $300 million, and that the center would likely need an endowment of $1.5 billion.
 In 2017, Obama reportedly was set to engage in a major fundraising effort for the center.
 On July 27, 2018, the Obama Foundation announced that groundbreaking for the center would be delayed until sometime in 2019, and the center would not open in 2021, as was initially planned.

 The foundation's 2017 annual report, and its 2017 IRS filing, show that the Obama Foundation raised $232.6 million, on expenses of $23 million.
 The year after Obama left office was the first year the foundation lifted a cap on donations.
-While it lists its donors on its website, it no longer specifically links donors to exact amounts.
-While the Chicago city government has not promised that the foundation's endowment details will be disclosed publicly, its agreement with the foundation requires that the foundation may not proceed with construction of the center until the building endowment is secured.
+While it lists its donors on its website, it no longer specifically linked donors to exact amounts.
+While the Chicago city government had not promised that the foundation's endowment details will be disclosed publicly, its agreement with the foundation requires that the foundation may not proceed with construction of the center until the building endowment is secured.
 On June 3, 2019, it was announced that a $5 million grant had been issued to the city of Chicago by the MacArthur Foundation for plans to build the new Chicago Public Library branch at the site of the proposed Obama Presidential Center.
 Construction began in August 2021.
 On September 28, 2021, the Obamas, Illinois Governor J.B.
 Pritzker and Lightfoot participated in the groundbreaking ceremony.

 In November 2022, construction of the library was temporarily halted for several days, after a noose was found on site.
 A topping out ceremony was held in June 2024 for the center's tower.
 Installation of "Uprising of the Sun", an 83 ft. by 25 ft. painted glass window for the tower by artist Julie Mehretu was completed in September.
 Additional artwork at the Center is planned to include a sculpture by Richard Hunt, and a water feature by Maya Lin.

 On May 3, 2025, Lori Healey, who oversaw construction of the Obama Presidential Center, died.

 As of September 30, 2025, Emily Bittner, a spokesperson for the Obama Foundation pegged final all-in project costs for the Presidential Center to be $850 million.